5hwb/ASBTransliteratorLibrary/README.md

 1. **Pattern matching rule**: Match if and only if the types of this character and both surrounding characters match the given pattern.
 A pattern consists of 3 tokens separated by an underscore, with each token representing the type(s) to be matched.
 Rule syntax is as following: `(previous letter token)_(current letter token)_(next letter token)`
 2. **Counter rule**: Match if and only if the counter for this phoneme's type equals the given number.
 Comes in the following form: `c=n` where `n` is a positive integer.
-3. **Phoneme variant selection rule**: Match if and only if the particular variant of the selected phoneme ngraph equals the given number.
+3. **Phoneme variant selection rule**: Match if and only if the particular variant of the selected grapheme equals the given number.
 Comes in the following form: `pv=n` where `n` is a positive integer.

 ### Pattern matching rule token syntax